my-chrome-extensions-inc/my-online-learning-downloader/README.md

 ---

-### Feature enhancement in 1.1.39.3
+### Feature enhancement in 1.1.39.4
-On Demand Courses (videos) will now nest into their respective Module folders, if they exist.
+* On Demand Courses (videos) will now nest lessons into their respective Module folders, if they exist.
+* The year of the course will now be included into the course title of the directory it is downloaded in. e.g.: `Some Course Name (2025)`
+* Some general directory naming clean up

 ### Bug fixes in version 1.1.39.2
 Live-lesson recorded sessions can now be downloaded again, along with their captions.